Skip to main content

 )

-2. Counterfactual Generation - Swaps protected attributes (names, pronouns) while preserving case
+2. Counterfactual generation — Swaps protected attributes (names, pronouns) in a single pass while preserving case.

 Response fields